OUR PERSPECTIVE ON GREEN ARCHITECTURE

 2. USE LOCAL MATERIALS

-Which has less carbon footprint—hemp rice husk panels shipped across mainland China, the Pacific Ocean in diesel-burning vessels, and 2,000 additional miles over land on polluting railcars versus local brick made 30 miles away?
+Which has a lower carbon footprint—hemp rice husk panels shipped across mainland China, the Pacific Ocean in diesel-burning vessels, and 2,000 additional miles over land on polluting railcars versus local brick made 30 miles away?
 While you might have to make slight trade-offs, sourcing materials from as close as humanly possible reduces the carbon footprint and is ultimately greener.

 Consider working with an architect who can guide contractors in identifying and sourcing local materials that will work best within a home.